PedroMTQ/mantis/README.md

 ![mantis_icon_small](./Images/mantis_icon_small.png)

-This tool can be used for protein function annotation, it is a standalone tool that uses HMMER to match sequences against multiple reference datasets.
+This tool can be used for protein function annotation, it is a standalone tool that uses HMMER or Diamond to match sequences against multiple reference datasets.
 It accepts as input an aminoacids sequence fasta.
 The main goals of this tool are to:
 - consider multiple protein domains
 - annotate with taxonomy resolution